Rules and regulations

 - No recording with orchestral accompaniment will be accepted

-- For the preliminary round, candidates may use a recording that was made in the last two years (retrospective deadline: October 5 2018) for one or both works.
-This option is not available for the semifinal and final rounds: all recording for these rounds will have to be made after September 4, 2020.
+- For the preliminary round, candidates may use a recording that was made in the last six months (retrospective deadline: January 5 2021) for one or all chosen works.
+This option is not available for the semifinal and final rounds: all recording for these rounds will have to be made after October 1st, 2021.

 - The Competition comprises three rounds: preliminary, semi final and final.
 Candidates may not present the same work in two different rounds.